ptvan/ptvan.github.io/_posts/2019-10-17-analyzing-networks.md

 ### Network properties

 Networks has basic graph properties like [assortativity](https://en.wikipedia.org/wiki/Assortativity) and [clustering coefficient](https://en.wikipedia.org/wiki/Clustering_coefficient).
-Nodes also have [degree](https://en.wikipedia.org/wiki/Degree_(graph_theory) and [centrality](https://en.wikipedia.org/wiki/Centrality).
+Nodes also have [degree](https://en.wikipedia.org/wiki/Degree_(graph_theory)) and [centrality](https://en.wikipedia.org/wiki/Centrality), which can be measured in several ways.
 Depending on its _type_ of data, a network can also additional properties brought on by the metadata of the nodes and edges.

 ### Working with networks in R